Getting Car Insurance After Cancellation in Ontario

 Article Contents

-Getting Car Insurance After a Cancelled Policy in Ontario
+Getting Car Insurance After Cancellation in Ontario at a Glance

-• Fraud: Filing fraudulent claims or lying about claim details or the circumstances of a loss can cause policy termination.
+• Fraud: This includes filing fraudulent claims, lying about claim details, or being dishonest about the circumstances of a loss.

 Common reasons for auto insurance policy cancellation